God and Woman in the Nanny State

 Let American church leaders take a lesson from history and from their current experience and renounce this unholy alliance for now and the future.

 And let both women and the church speak truth to power in leading a renaissance for a civil society consistent with natural law, in which rights are bestowed not from Washington, but, inalienably and equally, from God.

-Tags: American History, Charity, Civil Society, Culture, Education, Family, Fascism, Healthcare, Insurance, Morality, Nanny State, Natural Law, Personal Liberty, Poverty, Progressivism, Propaganda, Racism, Religion, Urban Issues, Welfare
+Tags: Abortion, American History, Charity, Civil Society, contraception mandate, Culture, Education, Family, Fascism, Healthcare, Insurance, Morality, Nanny State, Natural Law, Obamacare, Personal Liberty, Poverty, progressivism, Propaganda, Racism, Religion, Urban Issues, Welfare